michaeljdeeb/discordjs-starter-bot/README.md

 A sample Discord bot that send messages and plays sounds.
 Built using [discord.js](https://github.com/hydrabolt/discord.js).

 ## Mini Docs
 `autoLeaveVoice` - When set to `true`, the bot will leave after playing a sound.
-The sound of a bot joining/leaving a voice channel can be annoying, so by setting this to false, the bot will stay in the voice channel until told to leave by the `!exit` command.
+The sound of a bot joining/leaving a voice channel can be annoying, so by setting this to false, the bot will stay in the voice channel until told to leave by the `!bot exit` command.

 `autoLoadSounds` - When set to `true`, the bot will attempt to load in every file placed in the `sounds` directory.
 To generate the sound's command, `soundCommandTrigger` is prepended, the audio extension is stripped off, and hyphens are converted to spaces.